soapboxfork/ombuds-spec/doc/web-relay-api.md

 ### 6.2 Deployment Process

-There are two ways to set up a deployment of an API server.
+There are two ways to set up a deployment of a web relay.
 The first only requires the application binaries and a connection to the Bitcoin network.
 This requires a full download and validation of the bitcoin block chain and the construction of a public record from it.